zalless/modern-cpp-training/training-2018/presentation.md

 };
 ```
 .center[
-Nice but a cryptic trick to avoid defining 2 overloads.
+Nice but cryptic trick to avoid defining 2 overloads.
 ]

 ---